atropos-null/LS/py109/py109_studyguide.md

 For multiple `if/elif/else` conditions, they are evaluated in order, and only the first truthy condition's block will execute.
 If no condition is truthy, the `else` block executes.

-Truthiness in Python: This means you can use expressions directly in conditions without explicitly comparing them to `True` or `False`:
+Truthiness ALERT!
+This means you can use expressions directly in conditions without explicitly comparing them to `True` or `False`:
 ```python
 name = "John"
 if name:  # name is truthy because it's a non-empty string